Ecopsychology: Theodore Roszak

 Theodore Roszak is credited with coining the term "ecopsychology" in his 1992 book The Voice of the Earth, although a group of psychologists and environmentalists, including Mary Gomes and Allen Kanner, were independently using the term at the same time.
 Roszak, Gomes and Kanner later expanded the idea in the 1995 anthology Ecopsychology.
 Two other books were especially formative, Paul Shepard's 1982 volume, Nature and Madness, which explored the effect that our diminishing engagement with nature had upon psychological development, and David Abram's 1996 The Spell of the Sensuous: Perception and Language in a More-than-Human World.
 The latter was one of the first books to bring phenomenology fully to bear on ecological issues, looking closely at the cosmo-vision (or the traditional ecological knowledge systems) of diverse indigenous, oral cultures, and analyzing the curious effect that the advent of formal writing systems, like the phonetic alphabet, has had upon the human experience of the more-than-human natural world.
 Roszak mentions the biophilia hypothesis of biologist E.O.
 Wilson; that humans have an instinct to emotionally connect with nature.

 Beliefs

-Roszak states that an individual's connection to nature can improve their interpersonal relationships and emotional wellbeing.
-An integral part of this practice is treating patients outdoors.
-According to ecopsychology, humans are meant to take walks in parks.
-It considers the psyche of non-humans to be relevant.
-It examines why people continue environmentally damaging behaviour, and motivates them to adopt sustainability.
+Ecopsychology examines the psychological dimensions of the human–nature relationship, including factors that contribute to environmentally damaging behavior and approaches for fostering more sustainable attitudes and behaviors.

+While focusing on human experiences and behavior in relation to the natural environment, some ecopsychological perspectives emphasize the intrinsic value of deep ecology and the importance of nature connectedness.

 Fundamental principles

+Roszak argues that restoring a sense of connection between humans and nature is associated with psychological wellbeing and a sense of personal and ecological integration.
 According to Roszak, some of the principles of ecopsychology are: